 Limit shrimp to 3-5 ounces per week.

-Try to limit saturated fats to about 13 grams per day or less and trans fats to 2 grams a day or less.
+Limit saturated fats to about 13grams per day or less and trans fats to 2 grams a day or less.

-These are liquid fats also called “unsaturated fats” which can help lower LDL cholesterol.
+These are liquid fats also called “unsaturated fats.”
+These can help lower LDL cholesterol.
 Omega-3 fats are also healthy fats and are often called “polyunsaturated fats.”
 These are better at lowering LDL cholesterol.
-To increase healthy fats, try:
+To increase healthy fats:

-Add a handful of nuts and seeds such as walnuts, almonds, peanuts, sunflower seeds, flax seeds, or chia seeds.
+Add a handful of nuts and seeds daily, such as walnuts, almonds, sunflower seeds, pumpkin seeds, flaxseeds, or chia seeds.

 Include tofu, soybeans, soy nuts, tempeh, and edamame more often.

 Eating foods that are high in fiber helps in many ways besides lowering LDL cholesterol.
 Foods that are high in soluble fiber are better at lowering LDL cholesterol.
 It’s best to slowly increase the amount of fiber in your diet.
 This prevents stomach aches, bloating, gas, constipation, and diarrhea.
-A few helpful tips to increase the fiber in your diet are:
+To increase the fiber in your diet:

-Eat 2-4 servings of fruit and 2-4 servings of vegetables per day.
+Eat 2-4 servings of fruit and 4-8servings of non-starchy vegetables per day.

-Make most of your grains.
-(Whole grains such as wheat, barley, brown rice, wild rice, quinoa, oatmeal, or oat bran).
+Make most of your grains wholegrains such as wheat, barley, brown rice, wild rice, quinoa, oatmeal, or oat bran.